willothy/nvim-cokeline/README.md

   -- default: see `/lua/cokeline/defaults.lua`
   components = {..},

+  -- Custom areas can be displayed on the right hand side of the bufferline.
+  -- They act identically to buffer components, except their methods don't take a Buffer object.
+  -- If you want a rhs component to be stateful, you can wrap it in a closure containing state. rhs = {..},

   -- Left sidebar to integrate nicely with file explorer plugins.
   -- This is a table containing a `filetype` key and a list of `components` to -- be rendered in the sidebar.